imazzine/cli/README.md

 $ docker run -v "$(pwd)"/coverage:/cli/coverage -t zz:cli-test
 ```

 In this case tests will be executed with the coverage report.
-And for both cases, coverage report will be available under `~/cli/coverage` directory.
+And for both cases with the coverage, report will be available under the `~/cli/coverage` directory.